William Graham Stanton: Writing career

 In 1961, Stanton had a short story, It was never Albert, published by BBC Radio on their Morning Story series.
 It was the first of a series of twenty-one stories presented by the BBC throughout the sixties and early seventies.

 In 1969 he had his first radio play success.
 The Compost Heap, a play about an old man who had become a burden to his family, was the first of a prodigious output of radio plays.
 The BBC produced and broadcast ten of Stanton's plays in 1971, more than any other author for that year.
 Stanton was delighted that they got Wilfred Pickles to play the principal character Albert Smith.
 He met Wilfred and they became firm friends.
 A young Tony Robinson also appeared in the play as the son-in-law Charlie.

 Other plays were critically acclaimed.
-Milgrip's Progress was reviewed in the Listener, and by Gillian Reynolds in the Guardian.
-Twelve Tuesdays to Christmas was reviewed in the Listener.
+Milgrip's Progress was reviewed in the Listener, Twelve Tuesdays to Christmas was reviewed in the Listener.

 In 1977, Stanton's first book Treason For My Daily Bread was published.
 This was a fictional work around the assassination of John F. Kennedy based on a manuscript which was supposed to be written by a fictional character, Mikhail Mikhailovich Lebedev.
 Stanton also wrote two unpublished books, Fallout in Arden and Moss, a semiautobiographical work.
+Moss was posthumously published by Writers Tutorial Publications in 2024.